Immerse yourself in a day of creative work and create a unique personalised pocket notebook.

 In this workshop we will work with 'Russia Leather'; a material that has been salvaged from the cargo hold of the shipwreck of the Metta Catharina.
 For 200 years she has laid at the bottom of the ocean.
 She sank in 1786 and rests at a depth of 30 metres off the Cornish coast near Plymouth.

 This is a small, friendly, informal workshop for all abilities and accommodates up to four students.
 The course is designed to be both accessible for beginners and engaging and interesting for intermediate abilities.
 Tuition is available almost any day except for Saturdays.
-Your welcome to email me to request a date to suit your own diary.
-I usually teach bookbinding twice a week so please email me with your preferred dates.
+You're welcome to click 'Chat with the Maker' to request a date to suit your own diary.
+I usually teach bookbinding twice a week so please message me with your preferred dates.

 I have been working as a professional restoration bookbinder for 12 years and have a post graduate qualification in Museum studies and a PGCE.
 I enjoy teaching and helping people to create unusual projects.